You are here

 - US Department of Education- Student Loans Forgiveness

 - Federal Student Aid Information Center: 800-433-3243

 The only role of CDE in this Federal Program is to maintain the Teacher Cancellation Low Income Directory (TCLI).
 Teachers can search for their school in this directory to determine if the school qualifies as low income.
 If the school is eligible, the teacher should contact their loan provider to identify the necessary steps to determine eligibility for Federal Program Loan Forgiveness.

 To search school eligibility, visit the Teacher Cancellation Low Income Directory (TLCI).

 Process for Determining School Eligibility

 A list of eligible schools is compiled once a year using Free and Reduced Lunch Program data collected at October Count.
-Schools on the Free and Reduced list for grades K-12 are eligible to be in the directory.
-CDE will automatically add eligible schools to the Teacher Cancellation Low Income Directory (TCLI) each year.
+Those schools that meet the criteria listed below will automatically be added to the Teacher Cancellation Low Income Directory (TCLI) each year.
 The directory is updated for the current School Year by June of each year.
 However, if a school is not on the directory but should be, CDE will accept School Eligibility Applications throughout the year and review each application prior to updating the directory.
 If CDE receives an overwhelming amount of applications, the directory will be updated during an unscheduled month in the current year.

 Criteria to be included in the TCLI Directory:

-- The number of children enrolled in a school who are counted under Section 1124© of the ESEA (federal definition of poverty) must exceed 30.01 percent of the total enrollment of that school (K-12 enrollment only).
+- The number of children enrolled in a school who are counted under Section 1124(c) of the ESEA (federal definition of poverty) must exceed 30.01 percent of the total enrollment of that school (PK-12 enrollment only).

-School Eligibility Application Form (DOC) Released October 2018
+School Eligibility Application Form (DOC) Updated February 2023

 For Additional Information Contact: